 Stoneleigh and Rosenberg Leading Edge Fund Fellow | Nicole Pittman is the nation’s foremost expert on the abusive practice of placing children on sex offender registries.
 Her 2013 Human Rights Watch report, “Raised on the Registry: The Irreparable Harm of Placing Children on Sex Offender Registries in the US,” draws upon over 500 interviews documenting the social and emotional toll of subjecting children to this practice, and is the first comprehensive examination of this issue.
 She’s testified to over 30 state legislatures and Congress, and has successfully changed policies in a dozen states and on the federal level.

 Nicole has seen how our most vulnerable children get caught in the crosshairs of legislation intended to combat crimes against children, and how this practice perpetuates the cycle of abuse.
 Since embarking on this work 14 years ago, Nicole has connected with the larger movement to end sexual violence, specifically as it relates to child sexual abuse and child on child sexual harm.
 She now focuses on challenging our punitive impulse; prioritizing healing, repair and accountability; and redirecting our resources to prevent sexual harm before it happens.

-Previously, Pittman worked for seven years as a juvenile justice policy analyst attorney at the Defender Association of Philadelphia.
-She has also worked as an attorney at the Juvenile Justice Project of Louisiana, the New Orleans Public Defender Office, and the New Orleans Pro Bono Project.
-Pittman received a JD from Tulane Law School and a B.A. from Duke University.
-Her goal for the Center on Youth Registration Reform is to eliminate the placement of youth on registries.
+Previously, Nicole worked as a juvenile justice policy analyst attorney at the Defender Association of Philadelphia.
+She was also an attorney at the Juvenile Justice Project of Louisiana, the New Orleans Public Defender Office, and the New Orleans Pro Bono Project.
+She received a J.D. from Tulane Law School and a B.A. from Duke University.